uudruid74/RestHome/README.md

 Before, this would fail, but you could get a timeout waiting on a ton of commands.

+15) New command available in URLs
+You may now use **listEvents** to dump all pending Events as json data This is intended to allow front-end UIs to display the data.
+You may also use **deleteEvent/eventName** where **eventName** is one of the listed events to delete that Event.
+These two commands ignore any deviceName

 **TODO: REWRITE ALL DOCUMENTATION**
 **BUG:  Should pending events be saved when interrupting the server?